 Booger Hole, West Virginia

 Tanner’s death in January of 1917 brought about a special investigation into his murder and the other violence rampant through Booger Hole at the time.
 Howard Sampson and his father, Andrew, were accused of Tanner’s murder.
-These men were put on trial at the Clay County Courthouse in 1917, where they were met by a lynch mob made up of Booger Hole residents who were determined to kill the Sampson’s for vengeance for the killing of Tanner.
-The mob was calmed down and the trial went on to sentence the younger Sampson to life in prison while his father was allowed to return to his home in Booger Hole.
-Angry with the decision, the mob of Booger Hole residents were determined to stop the violence and fear prevalent in their small community.
+These men were put on trial at the Clay County Courthouse in 1917, where they were met by a lynch mob made up of Booger Hole residents who were determined to kill the Sampson’s in vengeance for the killing of Tanner.
+The mob was calmed down and the trial went on to sentence the younger Sampson to life in prison, while his father was allowed to return to his home in Booger Hole.
+Angered with the decision, the mob of Booger Hole residents were determined to stop the violence and fear prevalent in their small community.
 They posted the following announcement throughout Clay County:

 "We, the citizens of Clay County, seeing that we cannot get justice by law, have organized the Clay County Mob.
 We have pledged our lives to drive these people from our county or kill them.
 If we cannot catch and hang you, we will sneak upon and kill you as you killed Henry Hargis, Lacy Anne Boggs, the old peddler and Preston Tanner.
-If before you leave, there is any stealing, killing or burning, we will get the blood-hounds and detectives and run you to the ends of the earth" (2).
+If before you leave, there is any stealing, killing or burning, we will get the blood-hounds and detectives and run you to the ends of the earth.”